browserengineering/book/book/security.md

 ```

 You'll need to modify the argument lists for `add_entry` and
 `show_comments` to accept this new argument.
-We can now have the
+We now have the
 foundation upon which to build a login system.

 ::: {.further}